agabor/recolorimage/README.md

 ### 2. Color Palette Components
 **Implemented in**: `recolorimages/src/components/ColorPalette.vue`
 - **Luminance Palette**:
-  - Displayed as a continuous gradient from dark to light
+  - Displayed as individual color swatches ordered by luminance (dark to light)
-  - Minimum of 2 colors, ordered by luminance value
+  - Minimum of 2 colors
-  - Colors between explicit points are linearly interpolated
+  - Each color swatch represents a distinct luminance level in the palette

 - **Hue Palette**:
   - Displayed as individual color swatches